-All Municipal Fund expenditure included in the list of payments is incurred in accordance with the 2016-17 Annual Budget as adopted by Council at its meeting held on 28 June 2016 (CJ080-06/16 refers) and subsequently revised or has been authorised in advance by the Mayor or by resolution of Council as applicable
+All Municipal Fund expenditure included in the list of payments is incurred in accordance with the 2016-17 Annual Budget as adopted by Council at its meeting held on 28 June 2016 (CJ080-06/16 refers) and subsequently revised or has been authorised in advance by the Mayor or by resolution of Council as applicable.

-That Council NOTES the Chief Executive Officer's list of accounts for August 2016 paid under Delegated Authority in accordance with Regulation 13(1) of the Local Government (Financial Management) Regulations 1996 forming Attachments 1, 2 and 3 to this Report, totalling \$17,308,636.25.
+That Council NOTES the Chief Executive Officer's list of accounts for August 2016 paid under Delegated Authority in accordance with Regulation 13(1) of the Local Government (Financial Management) Regulations 1996 forming Attachments 1, 2 and 3 to Report CJ164-10/16, totalling \$17,308,636.25.

-To access this attachment on electronic document, click here: Attach10brf161003.pdf
+To access this attachment on electronic document, click here: Attach10brf161003.pdf ended 31 August 2016

-ITEM 12 FINANCIAL ACTIVITY STATEMENT FOR THE PERIOD ENDED 31 AUGUST 2016
+CJ165-10/16 FINANCIAL ACTIVITY STATEMENT FOR THE PERIOD ENDED 31 AUGUST 2016

-WARD All RESPONSIBLE A/DIRECTOR Mr Mike Smith Corporate Services FILE NUMBER 07882, 101515 ATTACHMENT Attachment 1 Financial Activity Statement for the period ended 31 August 2016 AUTHORITY / DISCRETION Information - includes items provided to Council for information purposes only that do not require a decision of Council (that is for 'noting').
+ATTACHMENT Attachment 1 Financial Activity Statement for the period

+AUTHORITY / DISCRETION Information - includes items provided to Council for